BB2ME #2 – Make sure you are brave in the wilderness

 In case you do not know who Brene Brown is

 She is probably best known as a speaker and author.
-Her 2010 TED talk about vulnerability has almost 10 million viewers on Youtube.
-Oprah, Marie Forleo and others have interviewed her, and she is on the speaking circuit.
+Her 2010 TED talk about vulnerability has almost 10 million viewers on YouTube.
+Oprah, Marie Forleo, and others have interviewed her; she is on the speaking circuit.
 I find her perspective eye-opening in many ways, especially regarding vulnerability.
-Below is the TED talk in case you have not watched it before.
+Below is the TED talk if you have not watched it before.

-This time, I did not know how long I would be in the wilderness.
-I only knew that I needed to identify a new path forward since I was in a different place than expected.
-I wanted to keep moving towards higher ground.
+It was unclear how long I would be in the wilderness this time.
+I only knew I needed to identify a new path forward since I was in a different place than expected.
+Keep moving towards higher ground.
 I wanted to be brave again in the new wilderness.
-That probably does not make sense to you.
-It did not make total sense to me either.
+That probably does not make sense to you, and it did not make total sense to me either.

 Marie Forleo interviews Brene about her book.